Taking a break from study

 A Student Advisor can help you to decide if a Leave of Absence is the right option for you.
 You should also talk to them if you are considering withdrawing completely from your program.

 Domestic and off-shore

-If you’re an international student enrolled in an eligible program, you can apply for a one-year Leave of Absence if there are compelling or compassionate circumstances.
-You must discuss this with a Student Advisor.
+If you’re an international student enrolled in an eligible program, you can apply for a Leave of Absence for one term of study if there are compelling or compassionate circumstances.
+You will need supporting documentation to apply and you must discuss this with a Student Advisor.

 If you are an international student under the age of 18, please contact International Student Engagement on email@example.com for further advice.

 For more information about the requirements for Leave of Absence, read the Admissions and Enrolment Procedure Manual - Coursework Program – see Section 19.